Yellow Ribbon Program

 1401 - 61st Street South

 Gulfport, FL 33707-3299

-4. Wait for the Stetson Law email with the Yellow Ribbon application to be sent to you.
+4. Request the Yellow Ribbon application be sent to you.
 Complete the application and email, fax, or drop it off to the Office of Admissions and Student Financial Planning as soon as possible.
-Selection is on a first-come, first-served basis.

 Does Stetson cap the number of military personnel it accepts under Yellow Ribbon?

-Yes.
-Stetson University College of Law will support fifteen eligible veterans under the Yellow Ribbon Program.
-By participating in this program, Stetson Law agrees to provide contributions during the current academic year and all subsequent academic years in which the the College of Law is participating in the Yellow Ribbon Program and the student maintains satisfactory progress, conduct, and attendance.
-Stetson also agrees to provide contributions to eligible individuals who apply for the Yellow Ribbon Program on a first-come first-served basis, regardless of the rate at which the individual is pursuing training in any given academic year.
+Yes for 2015-2016.
+Stetson University College of Law will support an unlimited number of eligible veterans under the Yellow Ribbon Program beginning with the 2016-2017 academic year.
+By participating in this program, Stetson Law agrees to provide contributions during the current academic year and all subsequent academic years in which the College of Law is participating in the Yellow Ribbon Program and the student maintains satisfactory progress, conduct, and attendance.
+Stetson also agrees to provide contributions to eligible individuals who apply for the Yellow Ribbon Program, regardless of the rate at which the individual is pursuing training in any given academic year.